 - Seattle: 700 Stewart St, Suite 2310, Seattle WA 98101

 - Tacoma: 1717 Pacific Avenue, Room 3100, Tacoma WA 98402

 New case documents from pro se litigants may be emailed to:

 The court’s electronic filing system continues to be available 24/7 and may be used by anyone who has registered with the court.
 Check individual judges' pages for courtesy copy requirements during the COVID-19 crisis.

 Emergency filings should follow the established procedures as outlined on our web site.

-All CVB matters are postponed until after September 30th, 2020.
-If you received a CVB citation, visit the CVB page of our website for details on postponements.
+All CVB matters are currently being held by video/telephone conference only.
+If you received a CVB citation, visit the CVB page of our website for details.